 Jasper Adriaan Bovenberg is a lawyer, admitted in Haarlem (the Netherlands) and New York (USA) and the founder of the Legal Pathways Institute.
 He specialises in data protection law, medical law and technology transfer and counsels on all aspects of medicine’s perennial pursuit of cure, care and prevention.

 Anne Cambon-Thomsen was Director of Research at CNRS (French national centre for scientific research) working in a research Unit on epidemiology and public health at Inserm (National Institute for Health and Medical Research), and University of Toulouse III Paul Sabatier, Faculty of Medicine Toulouse, France.
 Specialist in human immunogenetics, with a masters in human biology, a degree in health ethics, she leads an interdisciplinary research team on “Genomics, biotherapies and public health”, involving human and social sciences as well as health sciences.
 She teaches in human genetics, public health and bioethics.
 After a postdoc in Copenhagen (Denmark), she directed two research units in immunogenetics, immunopathology and population genetics, in Toulouse (France) between 1985 and 1997.
 After many contributions to the study of human genetic variation in populations and diseases and to transplantation immunogenetics, she worked and published in recent years on societal aspects of biobanks, biotherapies, genetic testing, biomarkers, high throughput technologies, data sharing, and biotechnologies.
 Her work with and on biobanks and bioresources and afferent research policies led her to launch the BRIF (Bioresource research impact factor) international initiative in 2010.
 She also leads the “Genetics and Society” platform of the Toulouse-Midi-Pyrénées Genopole, Genotoul Leader of the ELSI work on several European projects dealing with biobanks, genetic data, high throughput technologies, she is President of the scientific council of the French birth cohort ELFE, member of the board of the French Foundation for rare diseases, and of several scientific advisory boards and participates in science in society actions.
 Former member of the CCNE (French national advisory bioethics committee), of the European Group on ethics of science and new technologies (EGE) and of the Public and professional policy committee of the European society of human genetics, past-Chair of the Life sciences operational ethics committee in CNRS, she is presently Chair of the ethics and deontology committee of the National Cancer Institute in France.
 She is also member of other committees: ethics and policy committee of the International Cancer Genome Consortium (ICGC), ethics and deontology committee of the French blood institute (EFS, Etablissement français du sang), ethics committee of the Toulouse White Biotechnology project (TWB).
-In BBMRI-ERIC, she is the co-ordinator and co-director of the Common Service ELSI.
+In BBMRI-ERIC, she was Co-Ordinator and Co-Director of the Common Service ELSI.

 Sara Casati is a clinical bioethicist by training but a practical philosopher by imprinting, very fond of participatory approaches & deliberative methods, from the very beginning she has understood bioethics as a process of democratization of scientific knowledge and citizens engagement.
 She studied in Milan, Paris, Siena, London and Madrid developing together with patients, professionals, institutions, inclusive models for a participatory medicine and a collaborative biomedical research.
 After her “Magister in Bioética Clinica” and her first PhD on “Ethical deliberation and good clinical practice” earned from both the Universidad Complutense – Madrid and the Università degli studi di Siena, she was twice nationally awarded for her research in action, carried to check an innovative governance of informed consent as quality & engagement indicator, within one of the major Italian Translational Research Hospital (Fondazione IRCCS Ca’ Granda, Milan), and to model empowerment settings with a focus on **vulnerability scenarios (Rare Disease patient, neurodegenerative disease patient, minor, student) and on ** scientific citizenship.